loopwerk/loopwerk.io/content/articles/2025-07-02-coolify-django.md

 # Copy the rest of the application code into the container
 COPY . .

-# Run build steps.
-These are baked into the final image.
-RUN uv run --no-sync ./manage.py tailwind build
+# Collect the static files
 RUN uv run --no-sync ./manage.py collectstatic --noinput

 # Migrate the database